 Either way, Satan wins and the church loses.

-We can and should do better.
-The health of the body is at stake and it is up to us to make it better.
+We have to do better.
+The health of the body is on the line.
 Following are five recommendations for having a tough conversation with a spiritual leader.

 Keep your expectations in line with reality-

 Even the very best pastors and leaders are fallible, broken and inclined towards stupidity and pride (Romans 3:23).
 Because leaders are in the process of working out their salvation (as we all are) they need our prayers more than they need our condemnation.
 This does not mean a spiritual leader is above correction or redirection.
 There are times when leaders need to be corrected and should be corrected.
 That said, if we want to facilitate healthy change (and avoid the sin of pride) we must recognize the reality that no human (leader or follower) will ever be perfect or do things perfectly.
 Our expectation for spiritual leaders should not be perfection but rather a teachable spirit and a desire to become better and more Christlike (Proverbs 9:9, Proverbs 10:8).

 Ask questions and seek to understand (Proverbs 12:18)-

 Many confrontations with leaders come about because of decisions that people did not like or understand.
 It’s critical we recognize that sometimes leaders make decisions based on information the rest of the congregation doesn’t have.
 That is why it is imperative we ask questions with an attitude of humility before we assume we understand why things are being done the way they are being done.